hashicorp/terraform-provider-azurerm/website/docs/r/sentinel_data_connector_office_365.html.markdown

 The following arguments are supported:

-- `log_analytics_workspace_id` - (Required) The ID of the Log Analytics Workspace that this Office 365 Data Connector resides in.
+* `log_analytics_workspace_id` - (Required) The ID of the Log Analytics Workspace that this Office 365 Data Connector resides in.
 Changing this forces a new Office 365 Data Connector to be created.

 * `name` - (Required) The name which should be used for this Office 365 Data Connector.
 Changing this forces a new Office 365 Data Connector to be created.

 ---

-- `exchange_enabled` - (Optional) Should the exchange data be enabled?
+* `exchange_enabled` - (Optional) Should the Exchange data connector be enabled?
 Defaults to `true`.

-- `share_point_enabled` - (Optional) Should the share point data be enabled?
+* `sharepoint_enabled` - (Optional) Should the SharePoint data connector be enabled?
 Defaults to `true`.

-- `teams_enabled` - (Optional) Should the teams data be enabled?
+* `teams_enabled` - (Optional) Should the Microsoft Teams data connector be enabled?
 Defaults to `true`.

 -> **NOTE**: At least one of `exchange_enabled`, `shared_point_enabled` and `teams_enabled` has to be specified.

-- `tenant_id` - (Optional) The ID of the tenant that this Office 365 Data Connector connects to.
+* `tenant_id` - (Optional) The ID of the tenant that this Office 365 Data Connector connects to.
 Changing this forces a new Office 365 Data Connector to be created.

+-> **NOTE**: Terraform will use the Tenant ID for the current Subscription if this is unspecified.

 ## Attributes Reference

 In addition to the Arguments listed above - the following Attributes are exported:

-- `id` - The ID of the Office 365 Data Connector.
+* `id` - The ID of the Office 365 Data Connector.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

-- `create` - (Defaults to 30 minutes) Used when creating the Office 365 Data Connector.
+* `create` - (Defaults to 30 minutes) Used when creating the Office 365 Data Connector.
-- `read` - (Defaults to 5 minutes) Used when retrieving the Office 365 Data Connector.
+* `read` - (Defaults to 5 minutes) Used when retrieving the Office 365 Data Connector.
-- `update` - (Defaults to 30 minutes) Used when updating the Office 365 Data Connector.
+* `update` - (Defaults to 30 minutes) Used when updating the Office 365 Data Connector.
-- `delete` - (Defaults to 30 minutes) Used when deleting the Office 365 Data Connector.
+* `delete` - (Defaults to 30 minutes) Used when deleting the Office 365 Data Connector.

 ## Import